Culture of Nigeria: Food

 a powdered cassava grain that can be readily eaten as a meal and is quite inexpensive.
 Yams are frequently eaten either fried in oil or pounded to make a mashed potato-like yam pottage.
 Nigerian beans, quite different from green peas, are widely popular.
 Meat is also popular and Nigerian suya—a barbecue-like roasted meat—is a well-known delicacy.
 Bushmeat, meat from wild game like antelope and duikers, is also popular.
 Fermented palm products make a traditional liquor, palm wine, and also fermented cassava.
 Nigerian foods are spicy, mostly in the western and southern part of the country, even more so than in Indian cuisine.
-Some more examples of their traditional dishes are eba, pounded yam, iyan, fufu and soups like okra, ogbono and egusi.
+Other examples of their traditional dishes are eba, pounded yam, iyan, fufu and soups like okra, ogbono and egusi.
 Fufu is so emblematic of Nigeria that it figures in Chinua Achebe's Things Fall Apart, for example.

 Nigeria is known for its many traditional dishes.
 Each tribe has different dishes that are unique to their culture.
 Yoruba people, for example, have different dishes like Amala, Ogbono, Moin Moin, Ofada Rice, and Efo Riro.

 Music

 The music of Nigeria includes many kinds of folk and popular music, some of which are known worldwide.
 The singer and social activist Fela Kuti was instrumental in Nigeria's musical development.
 His personalized sound, dubbed Afrobeat, is now one of the continent's most widely recognised genres.

 Traditional musicians use a number of diverse instruments, such as Gongon drums.
 The kora and the kakaki are also important.

-Other traditional cultural expressions are found in the various masquerades of Nigeria, such as the Eyo masquerades of Lagos, the Ekpe and Ekpo masquerades of the Efik/Ibibio/Annang/Igbo peoples of coastal southeastern Nigeria, and the Northern masquerades of the Bini.
+Other traditional cultural expressions are found in the various masquerades of Nigeria, such as the Eyo masquerades of Lagos, the Ekpe and Ekpo masquerades of the Efik/Ibibio/Annang/Igbo people of the South-South and southeastern Nigeria, and the Northern masquerades of the Bini.
 The most popular Yoruba manifestations of this custom are the Gelede masquerades.